unigap/Monero_Network_Analysis/README.md

 [What is Monero?](https://www.getmonero.org/get-started/what-is-monero/)

 It's a open-source cryptocurrency project focused on private and censorship-resistant transactions.
-That is because Monero uses various privacy-enhancing technologies to hide blockchain's information and ensure the anonymity of its users.
+That is because Monero uses various privacy-enhancing technologies to hide information of the blockchain and ensure the anonymity of its users.

+See more about Monero: [Moneropedia](https://www.getmonero.org/resources/moneropedia/)

+Inspect also application level protocol that allows P2P communication between Monero nodes: [Levin protocol](https://github.com/monero-project/monero/blob/master/docs/LEVIN_PROTOCOL.md)

 <h2><b> This is a educational project </b></h2>